-All I can say is… WOW!
-One thing that the United Kingdom has is beautiful scenery, and sometimes, a staycation is what you need to welcome you into Autumn.
-Do you fancy a holiday to the great outdoors where you can hike, paddleboard, go on boats, jetskii, cycle, then you must visit.
+Do you fancy a holiday to the great outdoors where you can hike, paddleboard, go on boats, jetski, cycle, then you must visit.

-For a long weekend, I went on a girls weekend upto Oxenholme from London Euston on the train.
-I booked with Virgin trains a few months ago and had a reasonable advanced ticket.
+I went on a girls weekend upto Oxenholme from London Euston on the train.
+I booked with Virgin which is now Avanti trains a few months ago and had a reasonable advanced ticket.
 The journey took just over 2 hours to Oxenholme where you can get a local train to Windermere.

-We stayed in a beautiful cottage in Bowston, near Staveley which was around 5 miles away from Bowness where Lake Windermere.
+We stayed in a beautiful cottage in Bowston, near Staveley which was around 5 miles away from Bowness where Lake Windermere is located.
 The cottage was a home exchange, it had everything you wanted and more.
 It was well equipped, had beams, a log burner, fantastic views and a greenhouse to pick fresh herbs and fruit.

 One thing I noticed that there were plenty of places to eat and there was even a vegetarian guest house to stay also.
 First time I had seen that.

 We stopped in the Giggling Goose Café which was in a old mill and had some tea and cake.